xyt-2/indie-pop-songs-analysis/README.md

    jupyter notebook
    ```

    This will open Jupyter in your default web browser.
-Please ensure that the Conda environment is selected in the Jupyter Notebook.
+Navigate to the desired notebook in the `src` folder.
+Then please ensure that the correct Conda environment is selected in the Jupyter Notebook.
 Inside your Jupyter Notebook, go to Kernel -> Change Kernel and select the kernel associated with your Conda environment

    Now, you are ready to run the project within this environment.